-The Administrator, Phoenix Equity Planning Corporation, serves as the Fund's administrator pursuant to an assignment by Zweig/Glaser Advisers of the administration agreement dated March 1, 1999 (the "Administration Agreement").
-The Administrator generally assists in the administration of the Fund's day-to-day corporate affairs, subject to the overall authority of the Fund's Board of Directors.
-The Administrator determines the Fund's net asset value daily, prepares such figures for publication on a weekly basis, maintains certain of the Fund's books and records that are not maintained by the Investment Adviser, custodian or transfer agent, assists in the preparation of financial information for the Fund's income tax returns, proxy statement, quarterly and annual shareholder reports, assists in the preparation of Commission Reports and responds to shareholder inquiries.
+The Administrator, Phoenix Equity Planning Corporation, serves as the Funds administrator pursuant to an assignment by Zweig/Glaser Advisers of the Administration Agreement dated March 1, 1999 (the Administration Agreement).
+The Administrator generally assists in the administration of the Funds day to day corporate affairs, subject to the overall authority of the Funds Board of Directors.
+The Administrator determines the Funds net asset value daily, prepares such figures for publication on a weekly basis, maintains certain of the Funds books and records that are not maintained by the Investment Adviser, custodian or transfer agent, assists in the preparation of financial information for the Funds income tax returns, proxy statement, quarterly and annual shareholder reports, assists in the preparation of Commission Reports and responds to shareholder inquiries.

-The Fund pays the Administrator a monthly fee computed at an annual rate of 0.13% of the Fund's average daily net assets during the previous month.
-For the fiscal years ended December 31, 2001, 2000 and 1999, the Fund accrued administrative fees of \$680,390, \$883,098 and \$925,676.
+The Fund pays the Administrator a monthly fee computed at an annual rate of 0.065% of the Fund s average daily net assets during the previous month.
+Prior to March 1, 2006, the Fund paid the Administrator a monthly fee computed at an annual rate of 0.13% of the Fund s average daily net assets during the previous month.
+For the fiscal years ended December 31, 2006, 2005 and 2004, the Fund incurred administrative fees of \$321,415, \$550,449 and \$544,670, respectively.